107F/taskflow/docs/user_stories.md

 # User Stories

-This document outlines the user stories that have been defined and implemented for the task management application.
+This document outlines the user stories that have been defined and implemented for Taskflow web application.
 Each user story follows the standard format "As a [user role], I want [goal] so that [reason]."

 ## User Stories